Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 The nearby village of Hopfensee was a beautiful and peaceful stop after the chaos of Neuschwanstein.

 Hopfensee is a lovely place for lunch overlooking the warmest lake in the upper Bavarian Alps.
-There is a boardwalk along the waterfront and you can hike around the lake with the gorgeous views of the Bavarian Alps in the background.
+There is a boardwalk along the waterfront, and you can hike around the lake, which has gorgeous views of the Bavarian Alps in the background.

 Where to stay